percona/percona-xtradb-cluster/doc-pxc/source/errata.rst

 -------------------

 Following are incompatibilities between PXC 5.5.33 and older versions:
  - wsrep_sst_donor now supports comma separated list of nodes as a consequence of bug :bug:`1129512`.
-This is not compatible with nodes running older PXC.
-Minimal workaround is to upgrade Galera package.
+This only affects if you use this option as a list.
+This is not compatible with nodes running older PXC, hence **entire** cluster will be affected as far as SST is concerned, since donor nodes won't recognise the request from joiner nodes if former are not upgraded.
+Minimal workaround is to upgrade Galera package or to not use this new feature (wsrep_sst_donor with single node can still be used).
 However, upgrading the full PXC is strongly recommended, however, just upgrading PXC galera package will do for this.
  - Due to bug :bug:`1222122` Xtrabackup SST works differently, hence won't be compatible with older Xtrabackup SST found in older PXC versions.
 Hence it is strongly recommended to upgrade the donor/joiner if other node is upgraded already before SST.
 Workarounds:

   * Copy the newer wsrep_sst_xtrabackup and wsrep_sst_common (from newer package) to the donor node (when joiner is upgraded to 5.5.33) and vice versa (when donor is upgrade, copy to joiner).
 Take care of the dependencies required - socat and xbstream being the default one.
 Refer to this `document <http://www.percona.com/doc/percona-xtradb-cluster/manual/xtrabackup_sst.html>`_ for more details.